 When I have crost the bar.

-In the following, the whole cycle is performed by a flute / piano duo.
 This illustrates well the melodic and harmonic structure of the music.

 I wrote Idylls for Chen Wang, whose voice possesses a seemingly effortless grace that is well matched to the character of the songs.
 She and pianist Jonathan Ellis gave the first performance in Holy Trinity Church, Trowbridge on 12th January 2019.

 The idea of writing a song cycle based on Tennyson’s poems first occurred to me in 1986.
 At that time I was thinking of a tenor rather than a soprano (the present settings work with either voice).
 I jotted down vague snippets of Saint Agnes' Eve and Of old sat Freedom on the heights, also about half of Crossing the Bar.
 Then a change of job resulted in me moving to another town quite some distance away.
 I lost contact with the tenor for whom I had first envisaged the work and in consequence lost the motivation to continue working on the songs.
 They lay dormant until 2014, when I got to know the London-based Chinese soprano Chen Wang.
 I offered to compose a song cycle for her and she liked the idea.
 I wasn't thinking specifically of the songs that I had started so many years previously, but they seemed ideally suited to Chen's voice.

 I had the song sketches from 1986 but needed more material.
 I found Love is and was my Lord and King and added it to the list.
 Having rejected Ring out, wild bells in 1986 because of its rather dated A-B-B-A verse structure, I now realised that by doubling up on the timing of the first line of each verse, I could make it work.
 So I decided to start the cycle with the thunderous chords that open Ring out.